Marine Mammals and Predators in Costa Rica

 TRANSPORTATION

-We may encounter poor road conditions and landslides.
-Only qualified drivers will transport volunteers in project vehicles; we ensure project vehicles are well maintained.
+Teams may encounter poor road conditions and landslides.
+Only qualified drivers will transport volunteers in well-maintained project vehicles.
 Seat belts must be worn at all times.
 Volunteers are not permitted to drive.

 HIKING